Kazanir/commerce_shipment/README.txt

 field that is added to the default order bundle on installation of this module.

-When creating or updating a shipment you can only add line items to it that are available to ship, meaning line items on that order that do not appear in any other shipments.
+When creating or updating a shipment you can only add line items to it that are available to ship, i.e. line items on that order that do not appear in any other shipments.

 *******************************************************************************